Battling Silent Torment: Combating Workplace Harassment and Ensuring Occupational Safety in Zimbabwe | 263Chat

 Anoziva* is another woman facing a similar predicament as Alice.

-Recently employed as a junior reporter at a media house in the country, she opened up about her woes to this publication.
+Recently employed as a junior reporter at a media house, she opened up about her woes.

 Her editor’s constant verbal attacks have severely affected her confidence and emotional well-being.